metamath/lamp-guide/docs/index.md

   You can do something similar by doing a bottom-up proof of that given statement/step, and selecting just those statements/steps to be used as root statements/steps at the "first level".
-  This can quite similar to mmj2 if you also uncheck "allow new statements/steps", which will prevent the introduction of new statements/steps.
+  This can be quite similar to mmj2 if you also uncheck "allow new statements/steps", which will prevent the introduction of new statements/steps.
 * In mmj2 you can state that a specific axiom or theorem